 Here’s the problem: Your visitors are all at a different point in the buying process.
 The standard funnel image assumes every person is starting from the same place (looking for general information, most likely for free).
 What about the reader who has already done his homework, though, and has narrowed the choices to two or three options?

-This funnel fails him, because it didn’t capture his attention at the beginning of the research process.
+This funnel fails him because it didn’t capture his attention at the beginning of the research process.

 How can you make your funnel more attractive to this reader and thousands of others who don’t quite fit in at the top?
 Easy.
-With content marketing.
+With blogging and content marketing.
 Figure out exactly where prospects are in the buying cycle, and lead them step-by-step through the process by creating content that resonates with them.

 For example, most marketing people will tell you that the top of your funnel is your blog.
 The content is free, it’s easy to find, and it tends to be more generic in nature.
 All that means is it’s perfect for browsers.
 You probably even have a call to action at the end of each one asking people to join your mailing list, right?